Jelle-Kuipers/Lexicanum-Scraper/README.md

 The data was found/taken from [The Community Created Warhammer 40,000 Encyclopedia: https://wh40k.lexicanum.com](https://wh40k.lexicanum.com/wiki/Main_Page)
 Massive props to the team and contributors for getting these images, as otherwise I couldn't do this.

 And yes, I could've written this myself to learn a new skill.
 But honestly?
-This was made at 1AM with a semi joke-purpose to see if I can paint all the official chapters.
+This was made at 1AM with a semi joke-purpose to see if I can paint all the official chapters.<br>
+This has gotten me a bit more interested in webscrapers and webscraping etiquette, so who knows for a future project?

 # Requirements
 Not sure, just used ```Python filename.py``` on my Fedora 42 + KDE Plasma 6.13 install.